raeldc/kojo-project/README.md

 Non-Features
 ------------
 *	No Magic!
 KoJo is a very explicit framework.
-You'll know everything that is happening just by looking at the controller.
+You'll know everything that is happening just by looking at the source code
 *	No Magic!!
-No Magic models that automagically handle pagination, ordering, etc. No Magic controllers that automagically handle form submissions.
+No Magic models that automagically handle states, pagination, ordering, etc. No Magic controllers that automagically handle form submissions.
+You have to implement your own.
 *	No Magic!!!
 If you like magic, this is not the framework for you.
 But you can easily implement magics yourself using your own style.
 *	There is no template system other than plain PHP/HTML.
 KoJo eliminates unnecessary overheads as much as possible.

-If you're a Joomla developer and you've always wanted a swift, agile, RAD framework like RoR, Django, CodeIgniter, etc, now you can have that power inside Joomla!

 See how it works:
 =================